Hurricane Irma Blasts Past Puerto Rico With 180-MPH Winds; Risk Rises For Florida

 Miami-Dade County Mayor Carlos Gimenez's order covers around 150,000 people out of the 2.7 million in the county.

-There's been a run on gasoline, water, and batteries, NPR's Greg Allen reports.
-And while not everyone plans to leave, he adds, "the spectacle of what happened to Houston after Harvey, and the memories of Wilma in 2005 and Andrew 25 years ago, in 1992, are really on everyone's minds.
+There has been a run on gasoline, water, and batteries, NPR's Greg Allen reports.
+And while not everyone plans to leave, "the spectacle of what happened to Houston after Harvey, and the memories of Wilma in 2005 and Andrew 25 years ago, in 1992, are really on everyone's minds.
 I've heard many people talk about Andrew."

 In downtown Miami, Greg adds, officials who are preparing for Irma are worried about more than 20 tall construction cranes, especially ones that tower over residential areas.